 A VA loan assumption after a divorce is possible as long as the civilian meets the lender’s requirements in terms of credit and income.
 As the Veteran, you would then be released from any further responsibility for the property.

 In this scenario, you would have to wait until the debt on the VA mortgage was paid in full before you can restore your entitlement.
-Not having your full VA entitlement would limit your $0 down purchase power.
+Not having your full VA entitlement would limit your $0 down purchase power -- and possibly mean you're unable to use the benefit at all.

 While surviving spouses of Veterans can be eligible for VA loan benefits, ex-spouses are not.
 Divorced military spouses can only get a VA loan if they remarry another military service member or Veteran who is eligible for VA loan benefits or serve in the military themselves.